behcio/hello-world/README.md

 # hello-world

-The very first repo of mine
+First repo of mine on GitHub.
+Playing with stuff.